Skip to main content

 code-evolution-analyzer canvas performance javascript visualization

-// BEFORE: O(n²) - rebuilding all data every frame
+// BEFORE: O(n²) - rebuilds all data each frame

 function updateChart() {